 Movie 3: Left/right asymmetry in the C. elegans nervous system.
 Asymmetric expression of a putative chemoreceptor only in the right ASE neuron, not the left ASE neuron.
 Credit: David Miller, Vanderbilt University.

-Apart from understanding the “hard-wired” identity feature of individual neuron types, we also try to understand how environmental conditions, such as specific, widely perceived stressors, can induce neuron-type-specific changes in gene expression programs.
+Apart from understanding the “hard-wired” identity feature of individual neuron types, we also try to understand how neuronal identity features are modulated by certain set of parameters: (1) We study how environmental conditions, such as specific, widely perceived stressors, can induce neuron-type-specific changes in gene expression programs.
 For example, we have identified changes in the neurotransmitter identity of specific neuron types, induced by specific environmental conditions, and have begun to understand the mechanistic basis and physiological consequences of such genetic plasticity.
+(2) We are in the midst of undertaking major efforts to understand how the sexual identity of the organism impinges on neuronal differentiation programs.
+We have defined a number of neuronal features, from anatomical to gene expression to functional features, that are altered during sexual maturation and try to decipher the molecular mechanisms that control these changes.

 Lastly, we have been involved in developing, improving, and customizing methodologies to further exploit the specific advantages of C. elegans as a genetic model system.
 For example, we have pioneered the use of whole-genome sequencing (WGS) to pinpoint mutagen-induced molecular lesions, thereby shortcutting time-consuming positional cloning.
 We have developed customized software to make this approach widely accessible and developed a combined SNP-mapping/WGS strategy that we think represents the ultimate method for mutant identification in C. elegans.